springload/frontend-starter-kit/django-wagtail/README.md

-# Django / Wagtail
+# Django / Wagtail FEDing

-This is how to set up a new Django / Wagtail (DW) project at Springload.
+This is how to set up FED stuff for a new Django / Wagtail (DW) project at Springload.
 It's based on the Springload website's own configuration (in a private repo).

 Please keep a note of what you actually did to get it working and do make improvements to these docs.